Soak In the Best Natural Hot Springs In the U.S.

 Enjoying Arizona Hot Springs

 These springs are a bit of a conundrum themselves.
 Although they are in Arizona, as their name suggests, the closest city to them is Boulder City, Nevada.
-In fact, they are a mere 40 minutes away from the noise of Las Vegas.
+They are a mere 40 minutes away from the noise of Las Vegas.
 As such, they are a popular getaway for those who want to take a pause on partying and relax in nature for a bit.

 Where to stay: Hoover Dam Lodge